-The Federal Pell Grant Program provides need-based grants to low-income undergraduates and certain post-baccalaureate students (Credential Students) to promote access to post-secondary education, funded by the United States Federal Government and administered by the U.S. Department of Education.
+The Federal Pell Grant Program provides need-based grants to low-income undergraduates and certain post-baccalaureate students (Credential Students) to promote access to post-secondary education.
+Th program is funded by the U.S. Department of Education.

 Students may not receive the Federal Pell Grant funds from more than one school at a time.

 - the cost of attendance

 - the student's enrollment status (full-time or part-time)

 - whether the student attends for a full academic year or less

 Your award is dependent on your Expected Family Contributions (EFC), you can obtain that information on your FAFSA application.
 The higher your EFC the less Pell award you will received and more units of enrolled is required for disbursement.